Emmotes/ic_spoilers/docs/bbeg.md

 # Specialisations

 ![Min-Maxing Icon](images/bbeg/icon_min-maxing.png) **Min-Maxing** (Level: 150)
-> BBEGEvil Overlord by 150% for each Champion with a total ability score of 78 or less in the formation, stacking multiplicatively and applied multiplicatively.
+> BBEG increases the damage bonus of Evil Overlord by 150% for each Champion with a total ability score of 78 or less in the formation, stacking multiplicatively and applied multiplicatively.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>